Updated

 - deceit.2

 If the arrest involves confinement or physical restraint, it does not have to be complete restraint.
-Victims do not have to be locked in a room with no possibility of escape.3 They do not even need to be aware of their lack of liberty at the time of the confinement.4
+You do not have to be locked in a room with no possibility of escape.3 You do not even need to be aware of your lack of liberty at the time of the confinement.4

 2. What is a false arrest?

-Similar to unlawful detention, falsely arresting someone is restraining someone without legal justification.
+Similar to unlawful detention, falsely arresting you is restraining you without legal justification.
 Arresting can be unlawful if the arrestor had no legal authority to do so.

 Law enforcement officers do not have the legal right to make arrests on a whim.
-They must have probable cause or a warrant to arrest someone lawfully.
+They must have:

 Arresting can be lawful when it begins, but becomes unlawful as it progresses.